Rethinking the Roles of Large Language Models in Chinese Grammatical Error Correction: Implementation Details and Hyperparameters

 \section{Implementation Details and Hyperparameters}

-The hyperparameter values of the small models to be enhanced in our experiments are shown in Table~\ref{tab:hyper}.
+The hyperparameter values of the small models in our experiments are shown in Table~\ref{tab:hyper}.
 Besides, the loss functions for Seq2Seq models are the label-smoothed cross-entropy, and the loss function for Seq2Edit is cross-entropy.